 The diversity of the natural and designed sequences can be characterized by a mean, exponentiated sequence entropy (see Methods), which corresponds to a mean number of sampled sequence classes per position.
-The large, RP55 set of experimental sequences has a mean entropy of 3.4.
+The Pfam RP55 set of 12,255 natural sequences has a mean entropy of 3.4.
 Pooling the designed Tiam1 and Cask sequences gives an entropy of 2.2 with Rosetta and 2.2 with Proteus and model A, or 2.0 with model B, indicating that these two backbone geometries cannot accomodate as much diversity as the much larger RP55 set.
 Taking the 10000 lowest energy sequences sampled with the room temperature Monte Carlo replica (instead of the 10000 lowest energies sampled by all replicas) and pooling Tiam1 and Cask as before gives a higher overall entropy of 3.0/2.9 with Proteus models A/B. Entropy in the core is only slightly below average (2.1 and 2.0) with Rosetta and model A, but only 1.25 with Proteus model B, compared to 1.8 for Pfam-RP55.

-Blosum similarity scores We also computed Blosum40 similarity scores between designed and experimental sequences, shown in Figs. 5 and 6.
+Blosum similarity scores We also computed Blosum40 similarity scores between designed and natural sequences, shown in Figs. 5 and 6.
 With model A = (ε=8 ,S1,n=6), for the 14 core residues, the scores for all but one protein overlap with the scores seen within the RP55 set of experimental sequences, with values between 20 and 40 (Fig. 5).
-The 1R6J protein, which gave low Superfamily scores, does well in terms of Blosum40 scores.
-Only for 3K82 are the Proteus scores in the very low range of the experimental scores.
+The syntenin protein (1R6J), which gave low Superfamily scores, does well in terms of Blosum40 scores.
+Only for PSD95 (3K82) are the Proteus scores in the very low range of the experimental scores.
 Rosetta does somewhat better for this protein.
 For the seven others, results for the Rosetta sequences are similar on average to Proteus, with some cases a bit better and others a bit worse.
 The Proteus sequences for Tiam1 and Cask score mostly above the Rosetta sequences, even though these proteins were not part of model A’s Etr optimization set.

 With model B = (ε=8 ,S2,n=2), the Cask results are similar to model A and the Tiam1 results slightly improved (whereas the Superfamily results were greatly improved).
 With model B, we also computed surface and overall similarities (Fig. 6).
 The overall similarities overlap with the bottom of the peak of experimental scores, and are comparable to the values for the Rosetta sequences.
 For the surface residues, similarity to the experimental sequences is low (scores below zero), both for Proteus and Rosetta.
 Model B’ (not shown) performs about as well as model B, giving the same similarity averaged over all Tiam1 and Cask positions, for example.

 While the similarity scores vs. Pfam with our models are comparable to Rosetta, the identity scores vs. the wildtype sequence are significantly higher with Rosetta.
-Identity scores excluding (respectively, including) Gly and Pro positions (which do not mutate are 27±6% (37%) for model A vs. 41±9% (49%) for Rosetta.
+Identity scores excluding (respectively, including) Gly and Pro positions (which do not mutate) are 27±6% (37%) for model A vs. 41±9% (49%) for Rosetta.
 Evidently, for a given level of similarity to Pfam, Rosetta performs ≈10 fewer mutations than Proteus.
 Sequence identities for Tiam1 and Cask are distinctly lower with all models: 26% and 28% with models A and B, 34% with Rosetta (including Gly, Pro positions).